danielmatthew/website/src/posts/2016-01-25-npm-version-ranges.md

 ---
-title: NPM101 – Version Ranges
+title: npm 101 – Version Ranges

-published: false
+published: true
 ---

 The following is a snippet from this site's `package.json`: